 An Ongoing Journey

 Companies in the thick of making this transformation are pleased they did.
-Combs from Caesars Entertainment says her organization provides daily reports on both revenue and expenses to senior financial management, providing the information they need to make more agile and assured decisions.
-And Curl says Hyatt Hotels’ senior leaders now have visibility throughout the month to see where each hotel stands at a particular point in the financial close.
+Curl says Hyatt Hotels’ senior leaders finally have the visibility throughout the month to see where each hotel stands at a particular point in the financial close.
 “We can quickly see which ones might be having issues and do something about it,” he says.

 Hyatt Hotels now closes its books in two days, “Which is a huge leap from where we used to be,” Curl adds.
 He chalks up this success, in part, to an enhanced ability to discern and investigate anomalies associated with the reconciliations throughout the month, as opposed to waiting for these variances to appear at the end of the period.